How Ukrainian Girl Became the Principal Dancer of the American Ballet Theatre

 Christina Shevchenko dedicated 24 years of her life to ballet and today she has deservedly received the title of principal dancer of American Ballet Theatre.

-The future ballerina was born in Odessa, Ukraine.
-Her Father who was a gymnast brought Kristina to Olympic reserve school, when she was three years old.
+The future ballerina was born in Odesa, Ukraine.
+Her Father, a gymnast, brought Kristina to Olympic reserve school when she was three years old.
 Almost immediately she got to the ballet class.
 Since then, she has never parted with the ballet bar.

-When Christina Shevchenko was 8, her family in full emigrated to the United States.
+When Christina Shevchenko was 8, her family emigrated to the United States.
 There Kristina continued to dance in Pennsylvania.

 When she was 19, The New York Times wrote about Christina.
-Her face adorns the covers of fashion magazines and critics called this Ukrainian Woman promising dancer of American Ballet Theatre.
+Her face adorns the covers of fashion magazines and critics called this Ukrainian Woman a promising dancer of the American Ballet Theatre.

-Her dream is to become a prima ballerina and play a show at homeland in Ukraine someday.
-After all, despite all the opportunities that she has received in new country, she still feels like a Ukrainian lady inside.
+Her dream is to become a prima ballerina and play a show in her homeland in Ukraine someday.
+After all, despite all the opportunities that she has received in her new country, she still feels like a Ukrainian lady inside.

 Read all stories & tips